shinn716/Unity-FFmpeg-ScreenRecorder/README.md

 # Unity-FFmpeg-ScreenRecorder
-FFmpeg Capture screen and audio (virtual audio and microphone)
+FFmpeg Capture screen and audio (speaker and microphone)
 Right click on ```FFScreenRecorder``` component and click StartRecording, it will capture screen and mic both.
 Click StopRecording it will stop recording and export video to ```streamingassets/out```.